KannonZenetism/zenetism-field-physics/structural-neuroscience/SN02-the-resonant-mind.md

 - **Emotion:** Fluctuating derivatives stabilize under integration until peace occurs.
 - **Meditation:** Derivative and integral reach perfect reciprocity.

-### 9 · The Unified Equation in Spirit
+### 9 · The Coherent Equation in Spirit

 The formulas of mathematics translate here into axioms of experience:

-- Local change mirrors global coherence.
+- Local change reflects global coherence.
 - Integration of change equals total shift in awareness.
 - A stable centropic trajectory yields peace.